yangshun/tech-interview-handbook/contents/resume/write-effective-content.md

 Next, fill up your template!

-It is daunting to start on a fresh slate, so I recommend you always start by making a laundry list of bullet points under each section, then optimizing it accordingly.
+It is daunting to start on a fresh slate, so I recommend you start by making a laundry list of bullet points under each section, then optimizing it accordingly.
 This prevents excessive attention placed on premature optimization.

 **Do's for ATS readability**